saltstack/salt/doc/topics/transports/index.rst

 Publish Client
 ==============

-The publish client subscribes and receives messages from a Publish Server.
+The publish client subscribes to, and receives messages from a Publish Server.

 Request Server